Operation Alamelamma: Plot

 The movie opens with the kidnapping of a boy, and how a seemingly innocent young man, Mr. Paramesh gets entangled in the case.

 Mr.Paramesh aka Purmy (Rishi) is an orphan working as an auctioneer at the vegetable market.
 His passion for branded articles makes him go for heavily discounted stuff.
 On one such incident, he comes across Ms. Ananya (Shraddha), a school teacher who steals a dress from the store.
 He blackmails her to buy him coffee which leads on to their sparkling romance.
 Meanwhile, Ananyas sick mother sets her up with a well to do groom.
 The plot revolves around how Purmy aids the police in their investigation intertwined with a past timeline of how he manages his love life.

 Cast

 Production

 In August 2016, Suni announced his next film as Operation Alamelamma.

 Marketing

 On 9 December 2016, the film's teaser was released with a unique concept.
 The teaser was launched by a vegetable vendor at Rajajinagar market as the lead character in the film is a vegetable vendor.

 Soundtrack

 Judah Sandhy who previously scored for Badmaash (2016), composed the film's background and scored for its soundtrack.
 The soundtrack album consists of two tracks, including one theme song.

+Reception

+Critical response

+Shashiprasad S.M from Deccan Chronicle says "The rest of the operation runs nearly perfect keeping the audience guessing about the real kidnapper.
+It's neat, lovable, laughable and few tit bits of emotional sentiments make the operation a great success, and the patient is definitely cured of boredom for a great two plus hours of simple fun & entertainment".
+Shyam Prasad S from Bangalore Mirror wrote "Operation Alamelamma is not a routine Sandalwood film.
+But compared to the other new-generation films, falls short of expectations".
+Nelki Naresh Kumar from Hindustan Times wrote "The love story has been stretched to a great extent.
+The scenes where Paramesh wins Ananya's heart again after the engagement is over are silly.
+Police investigation goes beyond logic".